You have received your letter of acceptance and you are preparing to come to Canada. There are three key steps you must have completed:

 Confirm your spot in your program by fax or through your MyHumber account.
 This is important as many Humber programs fill very quickly.
 If you do not confirm that you are accepting your offer you run the risk of the offer being withdrawn.
 The confirmation deadline can be found on the blue “Confirmation of Acceptance” form found in your acceptance package.

-Apply for your Canadian immigration documents, i.e., study permit and a temporary resident visa (if required) as soon as you receive your acceptance letter.
+Apply for your Canadian immigration documents, i.e., study permit and a temporary resident visa and eTA (if required) as soon as you receive your acceptance letter.
 Your application can be made at the nearest Canadian embassy, consulate or high commission.
 The process can vary from days to months depending on the country you are applying from and whether you require a medical or police background check.
 You must have the study permit before starting your studies.
 For details on how to apply for your study permit and temporary resident visa (if required) please go to Study Permits and Canadian Immigration and Citizenship.

 Pay your tuition fees.
 The fees payment deadline is stated on your letter of acceptance.
 Unfortunately if your fees are not paid by this date you run the risk of losing your spot in the program.